ericfu88/tornado-reactjs/README.md

 ### Setup the Frontend

-1. Goto the `/helloworld/client/` directory
+1. Go to the `/helloworld/client/` directory
 2. Run `npm install` to install the npm pacakges.
 3. Run `gulp`.
 This will watch for file changes automatically rebuild the frontend for development.
 4. To deploy to production, run `gulp deploy`

-5. To run test, run `gulp test`
+### Running Tests

+1. Go to the `/helloworld/client/` directory
+2. Run `gulp`
+3. Run `gulp test` in another shell.
+4. Open `helloworld/client/testing/build/testrunner.html` in browser to see the test results.

 ### Setup the Backend